larkintuckerllc/starter-kit/quick-start/README.md

 1. From the commmand-line, execute `aws eks --region [replace] update-kubeconfig --name [replace]`; replace with region, e.g., *us-east-1*, and identifier, e.g., *starter-kit*

 2. From the command-line, execute `kubectl get nodes` to confirm access to Kubernetes Cluster

+## Authenticate Kubernetes Provider

+1. From the command-line, execute `kubectl config current-context`; copy output

+2. Edit the file *post-cluster/main.tf*

+3. Update the value of *config-context* in the *kubernetes* provider block

+4. Save the file

+## Initialize Post-Cluster Configuration

+1. From the command-line in the *post-cluster* folder, execute `terraform init`

+## TODO